micropython/micropython/docs/rp2/quickref.rst

 WDT (Watchdog timer)
 --------------------

-The RP2XXX port even has a Watchdog.The watchdog is a countdown timer that can restart parts of the chip if it reaches zero.
-This can be used to restart the processor if software gets stuck in an infinite loop.
+The RP2XXX port has a watchdog which is a countdown timer that can restart parts of the chip if it reaches zero.
+This helps in restarting the processor if software gets stuck in an infinite loop.
 The programmer must periodically write a value to the watchdog to stop it from reaching zero.

 See :ref:`machine.WDT <machine.WDT>`. ::